On the stability of open-string orbifold models with broken supersymmetry: Stability analysis of the models

-\ee Along $\tilde T^2/I_{45}$, all D3-brane positions are also stabilised, after freezing the super heavy combinations associated with the anomalous $U(1)$'s.
+\ee where we use a similar reasoning for Case~(b).
+Along $\tilde T^2/I_{45}$, all D3-brane positions are also stabilised, after freezing the super heavy combinations associated with the anomalous $U(1)$'s.
 The ND sector does not contain moduli fields since condition~(\ref{no_ND}) is satisfied.
 Thus, in Cases~(a) and~(b) and at the one-loop level, no tachyons are present and the potential admits flat directions parameterised by the internal metric (including $G^{55}$ \ie $M$, as justified in the next paragraph), the dilaton, and the RR two-form moduli.
 Notice that these configurations exist in four dimensions but not in five.

 The massless spectrum of these two models contains the bosonic parts of $\N=2$ vector multiplets transforming under the adjoint representations of the groups given in Eq.~(\ref{gsab}), along with the scalars of $\N=2$ hypermultiplets in antisymmetric $\oplus$ $\overline{\text{antisymmetric}}$ representations of each non-Abelian factors.
 In terms of degrees of freedom, this yields $\nB^{\text{open}}=800$ in Case~(a), and $\nB^{\text{open}}=736$ in Case~(b).
 To this, one must add the $96$ degrees of freedom coming from the closed-string sector yielding $\nB=896$ in Case~(a), and $\nB=832$ in Case~(b).
 Finally, the massless spectrum contains the fermionic degrees of freedom of hypermultiplets in the ND sector.
 They transform under bifundamental representations of all pairs of gauge group factors supported by stacks of D3-branes (T-dual to D5-branes) and stacks of D3-branes (T-dual to D9-branes) facing each other along the T-dual Scherk--Schwarz direction $\tilde X^5$.
 This leads to $\nF=4\times 14\times 16=896$ in Case~(a), and $\nF=4\times 13\times 16=832$ in Case~(b), which exactly equals the numbers of bosonic degrees of freedom.